rikhuijzer/SIRUS.jl/paper/paper.md

 Instead, random forests [@breiman2001random] often outperform linear models and decision trees, but are not fully interpretable.
 At the same time, visualization techniques, such as SHAP [@lundberg2017unified], allow inspection of feature importances, but do not provide enough information to reproduce the predictions made by the model.
 The SIRUS algorithm solves these issues by first restricting the split points in the random forest algorithm to a stable subset of points, and by then extracting a small and interpretable rule set [@benard2021interpretable].
+Furthermore, these rules are distribution-free and can describe complex relations in data.
 However, the original SIRUS algorithm was implemented in C++ and R, which makes it hard to inspect and extend due to the combination of two languages.
 An implementation in one high-level language allows verification of the algorithm and allows researchers to investigate further algorithmic improvements.
 Furthermore, the original algorithm was covered by a copyleft license meaning that copies are required to be made freely available.